irisiflimsi/harn-atlas-tools/README.md

     python geo_rivers.py -t xyz -d user:password@dbname:host:port

 The script also takes a -T as option to execute some tests.
-It is also not done yet, because it still "stops" at lakes.
+Three objectives remain:

+* reduce runtime

+* have a single axis for area rivers

+* correct rivers shorter than width of area rivers

-> Runtime: 5.5 minutes
+> Runtime: 15.5 minutes